stfoer/sas-studio-git-integration/1_SAS_Studio_GIT_Integration_SSH_Setup.md

 2. Navigate to the **C:\Users\Student\.ssh** directory and select the **id_ed2519.pub** and **id_ed2519** files.
 3. Click **Upload**.

-## Copy the SSH Keys to your GitHub Account
+## Copy the Public SSH Key to your GitHub Account

 1. In *Google Chrome*, navigate to **https://github.com**.